zygos/wd-material/material/3-frameworks/4-full-stack/4-hands-on-server-client-monorepo.md

 # Task Description

-You will continue working on the tiny bug-reporting application for the remainder of this part.
-It is designed to allow registered developers to add new projects and report bugs for those projects via a public API endpoint.
-The application will also allow developers to mark bugs as resolved.
-In this case, the users are the developers who are using the application to track bugs in their projects.

-1. Visitor signs up and logs in.
-2. A user sees a list of their projects.
-The list is empty at first.
-3. A user creates a new project by providing its name.
+The project has progressed a bit since the last part.

+1. It has the endpoints we have worked on in the previous parts.
+2. It has a work-in-progress auth system to allow users to sign up and log in.
+3. The front-end developer has added a minimal front-end design to the project.

+Here are the **requirements for the project**:

-4. A user can see a list of bugs for their project.
-The list is empty at first.
+1. Any visitor can public see a list of articles on the homepage.
+2. A visitor can sign up and log in as a signed up user.
-5. A user can call a public API endpoint to report a bug for their project.
+3. A user can post a new article.
-6. A user can see all reported bugs for their project.
-7. A user can check a bug as resolved.
+4. A user can post a comment on any article.
+5. Any visitor can see the comments on the article.
+6. Each comment shows the first name and last name of the user who posted it.

+**Optional requirement**:

+7. An article author can mark a comment as spam, which will hide the comment from the article for everyone.

-You will start with a monorepo that contains a front-end and a back-end.
-The front-end client already has most of the front-end code implemented.
-You will need to add the necessary back-end code, connect the front end to the back end, and replace the current dummy data in the front end with data from the back-end server.
+You will start with a monorepo that contains a frontend and a back end.
+The front-end client already has most of the visual-centric code implemented.
+The frontend has some static placeholder data that you will replace with real data from the back end.

-## Requirements

-As a visitor:

-- I can sign up with an email and a password.
-- I can sign in with an email and a password.
-- I can not visit any `/dashboard` pages if I am not signed in.

-As a user:

-- I can see a list of my projects on a dashboard page.
-- I can create a new project.
-- I can see a list of bugs for my projects on a project page.
-- I can mark a bug as resolved.
-- I can sign out.

-As an external service:

-- I can report a new project bug by calling a public API endpoint.
-This endpoint is public as it could be called inside a mobile app, a desktop app, a user's browser, etc. It does not require authentication.
-In practice, it would require the user to provide a project API key, but we will not implement that for this exercise.
+Your tasks are to:

+- finish implementing a few more endpoints on the back end;
+- instead of using placeholder data, connect the frontend to the back end.

 ## Technical requirements

-- The application should hash the password and not return it to the client.
+- The application should hash the password and not return it to the client under any circumstances.
+- The application can return comment author's id, first name and last name, but not the email or password.
+- The application performs some reasonable validation on user input.
+- The key user flows are tested with E2E tests.
-- The application should use tRPC for full-stack type safety.
+- The application should return article's comments and their authors' public information in a single request.

+Implementing anything beyond the requirements, such as pagination, is entirely optional.

 ## Project starter

 **Step 0.** Setup the project.
+{{ MUST: Update the link }}
 1. [Download the project starter](https://drive.google.com/file/d/1o3KWOKqs6ul1FETnRRZRlu_itpDCwAEs/view?usp=drive_link).
 2. Run `npm i` in the top-level folder to install all dependencies.
+3. Create a new PostgreSQL database, or use your existing one from previous exercises.
-3. Setup `.env` files in the `client` and `server` folders based on `.env.example` files.
+4. Setup `.env` files in the `client` and `server` folders based on `.env.example` files.
+5. Run the database migrations by running `npm run migrate:latest` in the `server` folder.
-4. Start the front-end and back-end development servers by running `npm run dev` in the `client` and `server` folders.
+6. Start the front-end and back-end development servers by running `npm run dev` in the `client` and `server` folders.
-5. Explore the app's UI.
+7. Explore the app's UI.
 It is a minimal Vue 3 app built with [Flowbite components](https://flowbite-vue.com/) and [Tailwind CSS](https://tailwindcss.com/).

-It has a minimal front-end design sufficient to communicate the main user flow.
-This part focuses on the back end and connecting our front end to the back end.
-We do not expect you to do any design work here.
+Knowing how these packages work is not required for this exercise as we will focus on the back end.

 There are a few minor gotchas with cross-package type safety.